mikeroyal/Steam-Deck-Guide/README.md

 [SyncThing](https://syncthing.net/) is a continuous file synchronization program.
 It synchronizes files between two or more computers in real time, safely protected from prying eyes.
 Works with Mac OS X, Windows, Linux, FreeBSD, Solaris, OpenBSD, Android, and many others.
 Downloadable in Discover.
 It's also open source and licensed under the MPL-2.0 license.

+[Usermode FTP Server](https://gitlab.com/ergoithz/umftpd) is a tool that let's you start an FTP server as user and transfer files with any FTP client.
+Allowing you to access your files directly with many file browsers' builtin FTP support: Windows File Explorer, Thunar, Gnome Files, Dolphin and many more.
+[Usermode FTP Server on FlatHub](https://flathub.org/apps/details/eu.ithz.umftpd)

 ## Running Android Apps on your Steam Deck
 [Back to the Top](https://github.com/mikeroyal/Steam-Deck-Guide#table-of-contents)